Disentangled and Self-Explainable Node Representation Learning: Our Proposed Framework:

-Consider training a downstream binary classifier $b:\mathbb{R}^K\rightarrow [0,1]$, such as for node classification or link prediction.
-We detail the procedure for link prediction here (see also Figure \ref{fig:plausibility}), but we will also report the methodology for node classification in Appendix~\ref{sec:synth}.
-For an edge instance $\mathbf{h}(u,v)$ (which could be derived from node-pair operations such as $\mathbf{h}(u)\odot\mathbf{h}(v)$), we employ post-hoc methods to determine the feature relevance for the classifier prediction on the node pair instance $(u,v)$, $\{\Psi_j(u,v;b)\}_{j=1,\dots,K}$ that outputs important score for each of the embedding dimensions.
-Similarly to scores in Eq.~(\ref{eq:linshap}), we define task-based masks $\mathbf{B}^{(j)} \in \mathbb{R}^{V \times V}_{\geq 0}$ which aggregate the individual logics of the classifier predictions: $B^{(j)}_{uv}(\Psi_j;b) = \mathrm{max}\{0, \Psi_j(u,v;b)\}.$ To evaluate the consistency of a prediction, we consider the $F_1$-score in Eq.~(\ref{eq:comprehensibility}) related to the ground-truth structure of the edge under study, indexed by $g(u,v)$.
-Specifically, we define \textit{plausibility} for an individual prediction as the average comprehensibility relative to the instance ground-truth, weighted by the computed feature importance:
+\emph{(2) Extracting post-hoc explanations.} For an edge instance $\mathbf{h}(u,v)$ (which could be derived from node-pair operations such as $\mathbf{h}(u)\odot\mathbf{h}(v)$), we employ post-hoc methods to determine the feature relevance for the classifier prediction on the node pair instance $(u,v)$, $\{\Psi_j(u,v;b)\}_{j=1,\dots,K}$ for each of the embedding dimensions.
+Similarly to Eq.~(\ref{eq:linshap}) which defines task-agnostic masks, here we calculate task-specific masks $\mathbf{B}^{(j)} \in \mathbb{R}^{V \times V}_{\geq 0}$ which aggregate the logic of the classifier based on individual feature importance: $B^{(j)}_{uv}(\Psi_j;b) = \mathrm{max}\{0, \Psi_j(u,v;b)\}.$ Substructures corresponding to the most important features (identified by the post-hoc techniques), or the explanations directly returned by the interpretable model serve as the final explanations.

+\emph{(3) Evaluation.} Explanations are then compared with the available human rationale behind the decisions.
+To do that, we resort the $F_1$-score in Eq.~(\ref{eq:comprehensibility}) with respect to the ground-truth structure of the edge under study, indexed by $g(u,v)$, that it is known has driven the classifier decision.
+Specifically, we define \textit{plausibility} for an individual prediction $b(u,v)$ as the average $F_1$-accuracy relative to the ground-truth structure for the instance, weighted by the computed feature importance:

 where $f$ is a function guaranteeing the non-negativity of relevance weights.
 This ensures that only the features that are both interpretable and significant to the local prediction contribute substantially to the score, penalizing instead those important features that are not human-comprehensible.